-- If they prop their head up on a blanket or soft toy
+- When they rest their head on a pillow or stuffed animal

 My Baby Nursery has a wide range of baby cot nursery blankets to choose from.